bookcicle/mui-tauri-drag-n-drop-tree-example/README.md

 # Tauri + React + MUI Tree

-## Tree Drag And Drop does not work on MacOS (tested on M2 Macbook Pro)
+## Tree Drag And Drop does not work on MacOS

 To run